boutroslab/cld/README.md

 		    --3-prime=<string>				- Define the adapter to be put in 3' behind the target site. default(GTTTTAGAGCTAGAAATAGCAAGTTAAAATAAGGCTAGTCCGTGGGTCTTCGTTCG)
 		    --cor-5-prime=<string>			- Specify if the first 5' baspair should be corrected to a G.
+			--spread-over-transcripts=<string>	- should the designs be equally spread oer the different transcripts of the gene -can be : true or false (default:true) --scoring-module=<path/to/dir>		- the path and filename of a file defining a perl scoring function --scoring-weights=<path/to/dir>		- the path and filename of a file defining a weight matrix with multipliers for the different scoring aspects

 	    --version							- Show version.
 	    --help								- Show this message.